Potentilla fruticosa | Golden Blossoms for a Natural Garden

 Sunlight

-Prefers full sun but can tolerate partial shade.
-Insufficient sunlight may reduce flower production.
+Prefers full sun but also grows in partial shade.
+Lack of sunlight may reduce flowering.

 Watering